 - Customized curriculum to develop leadership skills

 - Preparation to become leaders for civility in their professions

 We are admitting 10 Alfie Scholars this year.

 The Alfie Scholars Program Description

 Alfie Scholars will attend, as a cohort, two of their required core curriculum courses and one specially designed seminar.
 All courses will be augmented with academic support instruction and other educationally enriching activities.
-In addition, throughout their years at Seattle University, Alfie Scholars will participate in special programs, receptions, and an annual retreat.
+In addition, throughout their years at Seattle University, Alfie Scholars will participate in special programs, and receptions.

 The 2018 Alfie Scholars cohort will begin their education at Seattle University on Saturday, June 30, with an all-day Scholar Orientation and Retreat.
 Their class begins August 6, 2018, where they will attend one of their required core curriculum courses: The Philosophy of the Civil Person.
 This course is designed to meet the educational objectives of both the Alfie Scholars Program and Seattle University.
 In addition to the Philosophy course, Alfie Scholars will receive tailored wrap-around programing to enrich their academic experience, to cultivate the mission of leadership and civility, and to build relationships with other Alfie Scholars and members of the Seattle University community.
 In this short summer experience, our goal is to provide Alfie Scholars with every type of academic experience they will engage in as students in their Seattle University courses and to facilitate the development of a professional presence.
 A highlight of the program is the Alfie Scholar Summer Conferences.
 Alfie Juniors serve as moderators for the day-long Alfie Seniors Conference: The Ethics of Civility.
 Two weeks later, the Alfie Juniors will present at their own Alfie Juniors Conference: The Philosophy of the Civil Person, where Alfie Seniors will serve as moderators.